HungPham2002/ECommerce-Customer-Churn-Prediction/readme.txt

 Customer Churn Prediction
 ============================
 - Context
-In today's highly competitive business landscape, retaining customers is crucial for the success of anu organization.
-A customer churn prediction model using various machine learning algorithms including logistic regression, random forest, KNN, SVM, Gaussian Naive Bayes,...
+In today's highly competitive business landscape, retaining customers is crucial for the success of an organization.
+A customer churn prediction model using various machine learning algorithms including logistic regression, random forest, Decision Tree
 - Dataset:
   + Content
 Each row represents a customer, each column contains customer’s attributes described on the column Metadata.